-- 10. New and existing Users of the NTS are able to request to purchase NTS Exit Capacity products defined in the UNC for any NTS Exit Point defined in the Licence.
-Such capacity requests will be considered against the provisions of National Grid's statutory and Licence obligations and in accordance with its published methodologies. - 11.
-Overriding obligations applicable to this statement are set out in the Gas Act, Regulation (EC) No. 715/2009 of the European Parliament and the Council3 and the Licence. - 12.
-Specific obligations in respect of the release of Exit Capacity and relevant to this Statement are set out in Special Condition 9B of the Licence.
+- 7.-New and existing Users of the NTS are able to request to purchase NTS Exit Capacity products defined in the UNC for any NTS Exit Point defined in the Licence.
+Such capacity requests will be considered against the provisions of National Grid's statutory and Licence obligations and in accordance with its published methodologies. - 8.
+Overriding obligations applicable to this statement are set out in the Gas Act, Regulation (EC) No. 715/2009 of the European Parliament and the Council23 and the Licence. - 9.-Specific obligations in respect of the release of Exit Capacity and relevant to this Statement are set out in Special Condition 9B of the Licence.
 Under this condition, National Grid must prepare a capacity release methodology statement (the "ExCR") setting out the methodology by which National Grid will determine whether to make Exit Capacity available for sale.
-The current ExCR methodology statement can be found on National Grid's website.
+The current ExCR methodology statement can be found on National Grid's website. - 13.
+10. The specific obligations applicable to this Statement set out in the Licence in respect of the Substitution of Exit Capacity and the revision of Licence Baseline Exit Capacity are:

-3 Dated 13 July 2009 and concerning conditions for access to the natural gas transmission networks.
+23Dated 13 July 2009 and concerning conditions for access to the natural gas transmission networks.

-- 13. The specific obligations applicable to this Statement set out in the Licence in respect of the Substitution of Exit Capacity and the revision of Licence Baseline Exit Capacity are: - Special Condition 9A.5(a) ensuring that each of Exit Capacity Substitution and Exit Capacity Revision are effected in a manner consistent with National Grid's duties under the Act and, in particular, the duty to develop and maintain an efficient and economical pipeline system and its obligations under the Licence: - Special Condition 9A.5(b)(ii) Exit Capacity Substitution is effected in a manner which seeks to minimise the reasonably expected costs associated with Funded Incremental Obligated Exit Capacity, taking into account the Exit Capacity that Shippers and DN Operators have indicated that they will require in the future through making a financial commitment. - 14.
+- Special Condition 9A.5(a) ensuring that each of Exit Capacity Substitution and Exit Capacity Revision are effected in a manner consistent with National Grid's duties under the Act and, in particular, the duty to develop and maintain an efficient and economical pipeline system and its obligations under the Licence; - Special Condition 9A.5(b)(ii) Exit Capacity Substitution is effected in a manner which seeks to minimise the reasonably expected costs associated with Funded Incremental Obligated Exit Capacity, taking into account the Exit Capacity that Shippers and DN Operators have indicated that they will require in the future through making a financial commitment. - 14.
 Special Condition 9A also sets out the capacity objectives that the methodologies should seek to meet.
-In addition to the criteria in paragraph 13 these objectives are: - 5(c) Ensuring that exit capacity substitution / revision is effected in a manner which is compatible with the physical capability of the NTS; - 5(d) Avoiding material increases in the costs (including Entry Capacity and Exit Capacity Constraint Management costs in respect of Obligated Entry Capacity and Obligated Exit Capacity previously allocated) that are reasonably expected to be incurred by National Grid as a result of Exit Capacity Substitution or Exit Capacity Revision; and - 5(e) In so far as is consistent with the above objectives, facilitating effective competition between relevant Shippers, DN Operators and relevant Suppliers - 15.
-This Statement has been produced to meet the requirements of Special Condition 9A of the Licence in respect of the preparation of Capacity Methodology Statements setting out the methodologies by which National Grid will determine its proposals for the substitution & revision of Non-incremental Obligated Exit Capacity pursuant to the obligations in paragraphs 2(a) and (b) of the above stated condition.
-National Grid believes the content is consistent with its duties under the Gas Act and Regulation (EC) No 715/2009 of the European Parliament and the Council and is consistent with the Licence.
-National Grid will, through exit capacity substitution: - make additional Obligated Exit Capacity available at the recipient NTS Exit Point, and - reduce the quantity of Obligated Exit Capacity available at the donor NTS Exit Point, in quantities determined in accordance with this Statement.
-The obligation to provide Exit Capacity at the donor NTS Exit Point is reduced by the quantity determined and such substituted capacity (including subject to 22b, capacity reserved for substitution pursuant to a PARCA4) will not be available for sale in future at the donor NTS Exit Point.
+In addition to the criteria in paragraph 1013 these objectives are: - 5(c) Ensuring that exit capacity substitution / revision is effected in a manner which is compatible with the physical capability of the NTS; - 5(d) Avoiding material increases in the costs (including Entry Capacity and Exit Capacity Constraint Management costs in respect of Obligated Entry Capacity and Obligated Exit Capacity previously allocated) that are reasonably expected to be incurred by National Grid as a result of Exit Capacity Substitution or Exit Capacity Revision; and - 5(e) In so far as is consistent with the above objectives, facilitating effective competition between relevant Shippers, DN Operators and relevant Suppliers